 FORMULATION 1.
-Given the transceivers and the noise characteristics of receivers P_n (see (28)), determine the signal wire width w, signal-shield spacing s, shielding width g, and the size of each capacitive coupler such that the total area of the interconnect and capacitive couplers is minimized under the constraint that at each receiver our FOM (30) and (31) for signal distortion are satisfied, and SNR is larger than the required minimum SNR.
+Given the transceivers and the noise characteristics of receivers $P_n$ (see (28)), determine the signal wire width w, signal-shield spacing s, shielding width g, and the size of each capacitive coupler such that the total area of the interconnect and capacitive couplers is minimized under the constraint that at each receiver our FOM (30) and (31) for signal distortion are satisfied, and SNR is larger than the required minimum SNR.

 Our closed-form models in (28), (30) and (31) enable us to use simulated annealing (SA) algorithm to optimize the wire geometries and the size of each capacitive coupler in a relatively short run time.
-Also, because there are only a few RF interconnects in one chip, SA algorithm is affordable.
-The objective function is defined as
+The detailed objective function and process is omitted here due to limited space and will be provided in a technique report.